- Elevation: 1,244 m (4,081 ft)

 The beginning section of trail may well be the most difficult and confusing as there are many small streams and knolls where little progress seems to be made.
 Additionally, GPS devices may have trouble getting a signal from time to time.
 The trail may actually begin at the highpoint of the road about 500m back along the logging road from Pos KM64 (in the direction of Sotek, so roughly KM63.5) at a small rock.
 However we cannot currently confirm the exact start point – check with your guide but it is somewhere very near Pos KM64.
 Take extra care not to get lost in this difficult terrain.

 If a few more hiking groups hiked this mountain it could well grow significantly in popularity.
 In 2017, there was a successful expedition by KOMPAS of Samarinda in April.
 Their GPS recorded 1235m at the summit which sounds about right.
+The Bakosurtanal map suggests the peak is only 1,213m but this appears to be an underestimate.
 Local hikers also reached the summit for Independence Day on August 17th 2017.

 It appears that both groups went in from the Pering Talik side (north-west) and had local help from villagers.
 However, for those adamant on heading in from Sotek, it may be possible to arrange to meet local guides at Pos KM64 rather than having to go beyond the mountain and then back again to Pos KM64 to start hiking.
 There is intermittent phone signal in the area, and just 1 kilometre beyond Pos KM64 is a large rock with Indosat written on it.
 This presumably signifies that phone signal by this rock at the side of the track is normally reliable.